 The New Hampshire Holocaust Memorial has been set up in Rotary Common Park in Nashua.
 It is there for us to take a few moments to remember the lives that were lost in the Holocaust.
 Eleven million innocent people were in killed in the labor camps during World War II and the idea behind the memorial is that people will stop to remember the holocaust, but also the genocides that people in this world still experience today.
 A sobering place to visit but one that will give you an opportunity to take a few minutes out of your life to reflect.

-11. Spend A Night At Crowne Plaza Nashua
+10. Spend A Night At DoubleTree by Hilton

-If you like the finer things in life then a night at the Crowne Plaza Nashua, might be just what you are looking for.
-This Eco-friendly hotel is just a short drive from the coast and within easy reach of various shopping malls.
+If you like the finer things in life then a night at the DoubleTree by Hilton Nashua, might be just what you are looking for.
+This hotel is just a short drive from the coast and within easy reach of various shopping malls.
 You can wind down your evening with dinner in the Speaker’s Restaurant and Pub, then go take a dip in the hot tub before retiring for a massage.
 With excellent staff on hand to take care of your every need you can forget about life’s worries and relax here until it is time to leave.

 Djinn Spirits is a craft distillery that opened its doors in 2013.
 The distillery started with gin and white whiskey, it is a slow process as the owners make sure the quality of their product is superior.
 In 2014 a product called Krupnik was released, it is a spiced honey liqueur that is based on a 500 year old recipe.
 There is lots of interesting things to see and learn at the distillery and the owners are always happy to take you on a tour and show you how their products are made.

-13. Stop For Drinks At O’Brien’s Sports Bar.
+12. Stop For Drinks At O’Brien’s Sports Bar

 If you like a good sports bar then this one has it all.
 Eighteen different draft beers, ales and lagers on tap.
 Twelve large high definition televisions, a full restaurant menu and a fully stocked drinks fridge.
 With daily happy hours, live music and plenty of other entertainment this bar has quickly become one of the most popular places to eat and drink in the city.